pandas-dev/pandas/doc/source/getting_started/comparison/comparison_with_spreadsheets.rst

 ~~~~~~~~~~~

 Create a series of numbers following a set pattern in a certain set of cells.
 In
-Excel this would be done by shift+drag after entering the first number or by
+a spreadsheet, this would be done by shift+drag after entering the first number or by
 entering the first two or three values and then dragging.

 This can be achieved by creating a series and assigning it to the desired cells.